MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdUrls.md

 # AdUrls

-Contains the methods for managing the ad's URLs, tracking template, and custom parameters.
+Contains the methods used to get the ad's URLs, tracking template, and custom parameters.
 For information, see [URL Tracking with Upgraded URLs](/bingads/guides/url-tracking-upgraded-urls).

 ## Methods
 |Method Name|Return Type|Description|